arangodb/docs/3.10/indexing-index-basics.md

 User-defined indexes can be created on collection level.
 Most user-defined indexes can be created by specifying the names of the index attributes.
-Some index types allow indexing just one attribute (e.g. *ttl* index) whereas other index types allow indexing multiple attributes at the same time.
+Some index types allow indexing just one attribute (e.g. a `ttl` index) whereas other index types allow indexing multiple attributes at the same time.

 Learn how to use different indexes efficiently by going through the